DghostNinja/DghostNinja.github.io/_posts/2026-01-18-am-i-late-to-the-party.md

 Oh!
 By the way, this is a **Not so serious** post of acknowledgment and wrap of the previous year(2025).
 Let's start from the least to the best.
 So.......shall we?

 ## Is it really failure?
-I quoted a post last year that got a lot of attention, and fortunately I got a shot at taking an assessments for a *Senior Application Security Engineering* role at Moniepoint.
+I quoted a post last year that got a lot of attention, and fortunately I got a shot at taking an assessment for a *Senior Application Security Engineering* role at Moniepoint.
 Those who know my grind well enough know how much I don't joke with this specific role.

 ![alt](/assets/images/Party/p1.jpg)